-- notification\url unicode URL where notifications are sent.
-This should not be set manually. - clock\on boolean If the clock process is on, it will perform a series of checks that ensure the integrity of the database. - heroku\team unicode The name of the Heroku team to which all applications will be assigned.
+- num\dynos\web integer Number of Heroku dynos to use for processing incoming HTTP requests.
+It is recommended that you use at least two. - num\dynos\worker integer Number of Heroku dynos to use for performing other computations. - host unicode IP address of the host. - port unicode Port of the host. - clock\on boolean If the clock process is on, it will perform a series of checks that ensure the integrity of the database. - heroku\team unicode The name of the Heroku team to which all applications will be assigned.
 This is useful for centralized billing.
-Note, however, that it will prevent you from using free-tier dynos. - worker\multiplier float Multiplier used to determine the number of gunicorn web worker processes started per Heroku CPU count.
+Note, however, that it will prevent you from using free-tier dynos.

+worker\multiplier float Multiplier used to determine the number of gunicorn web worker processes started per Heroku CPU count.
 Reduce this if you see Heroku warnings about memory limits for your experiment.
 Default is 1.5

-1.6.2 Choosing configuration values
+1.5.2 Choosing configuration values